HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The system control instructions are intended for the runtime designer to control the CPU resources such as TLB, Cache and so on.
 There are instruction to load a segment or control registers as well as instructions to store a segment or control register.
 The TLB and the cache modules are controlled by instructions to insert and remove data in these two entities.
 Finally, the interrupt and exception system needs a place to store the address and instruction that was interrupted as well as a set of shadow registers to start processing an interrupt or exception.
 Most of the instructions found in this group require that the processor runs in privileged mode.

 The **MR** instructions is used to transfer data to and from a segment register or a control register.
-The processor status instruction **MST** allows for setting or clearing an individual an accessible bit of the status word.
+The processor status instruction **MST** allows for setting or clearing an individual an accessible bit of the status part of the processor state.

 The **LDPA** and **PRB** instructions are used to obtain information about the virtual memory system.
 The LDPA instruction returns the physical address of the virtual page, if present in memory.
 The PRB instruction tests whether the desired access mode to an address is allowed.

 The TLB and Caches are managed by the **ITLB**, **PTLB** and **PCA** instruction.
 The ITLB and PTLB instructions insert into the TLB and removes translations from the TLB.
 The PCA instruction manages the instruction and data cache and features to flush and / or just purge a cache entry.
 There is no instruction that inserts data into a cache as this is completely controlled by hardware.

 The **RFI** instruction is used to restore a processor state from the control registers holding the interrupted instruction address, the instruction itself and the processor status word.
 Optionally, general registers that have been stored into the reserved control registers will be restored.

 The **DIAG** instruction is a control instructions to issue hardware specific implementation commands.
 Example is the memory barrier command, which ensures that all memory access operations are completed after the execution of this DIAG instruction.
 The **BRK** instruction is transferring control to the breakpoint trap handler.

 <!--------------------------------------------------------------------------------------------------------->